 Dynamically Resizing NFS Persistent Volumes

-New to provisioning in Kubernetes is the support for editing persistent volumes claims to request more storage space.
-With this new capability, persistent volumes can be expanded without needing to re-create the pod that uses the storage.
+Kubernetes supports editing persistent volume claims to request more storage space.
+With this capability, persistent volumes can be expanded without needing to re-create the pod that uses the storage.
 In order for that to happen, the underlying storage provisioner must support resize.
-The commonly used provisioners, such as those for Amazon EBS or Azure Disk storage support this—except not when it comes to NFS.
-With Trident, NFS persistent volumes can be dynamically resized and all the back-end changes required taken care of.
+Trident provides users with NFS-based persistent volumes that can be dynamically resized with all the back-end changes taken care of.
 This makes Trident a major value add.

 By extending the support for resizing persistent volumes to NFS, Trident is a major value add.

 Block-level storage, such as Amazon EBS, needs to have the file system extended when the underlying storage is expanded.
 Kubernetes will take care of this, but it will also require that the pod using the storage to be restarted.
 That will cause downtime.
 With NFS, no file system expansion is required, and the pod can continue to work without interruption.

 Storage classes allow users to control the type and configuration when provisioning volumes for use with Kubernetes.
 That extends to the dynamic Kubernetes NFS provisioning that Trident provides.

 Separate storage classes can be created for different mount parameters and other requirements, for example using separate storage classes for NFSv3 and NFSv4.